A Theoretical and Computational Analysis of Full Strong-Branching: Main results

 We show an upper bound on strong-branching for vertex cover parameterized by its additive integrality gap $\Gamma(\I)$. \begin{theorem} Let $\I$ be any instance of vertex cover.
 Assume we break ties within the worst-bound rule for node selection rule by selecting a node with the largest depth.
 Let $\mathcal{T}_S(\I)$ be {some branch-and-bound tree generated by strong-branching} with the above version of worst-bound node selection rule that solves $\I$.
 Then independent of the underlying LP solver used,

-\end{theorem} Moreover, this bound is tight within an multiplicative factor of $2$ and additive factor of $\mathcal{O}(n)$. \begin{remark} There is an instance $\I$ of vertex cover such that {any} branch-and-bound tree that solves $\I$ has size $2^{2\Gamma(\I) +1} -1$. \end{remark} This is the instance of $m$ disjoint triangles presented in \cite{basu2020complexity}.
+\end{theorem} Moreover, it is impossible to find another branch-and-bound rule that has a much better upper bound, so in this sense strong-branching is in the worst-case almost optimal for vertex cover parametrized by integrality gap.
+This is because of the following bad example. \begin{remark} There is an instance $\I$ of vertex cover such that {any} branch-and-bound tree that solves $\I$ has size $2^{2\Gamma(\I) +1} -1$. \end{remark} This is the instance of $m$ disjoint triangles presented in \cite{basu2020complexity}.
 Note that the smallest vertex cover in this instance has value $2m$ while the optimal solution to the LP relaxation has value $\frac{3}{2}m$, therefore $\Gamma(\I) = \frac{1}{2}m$.
 It follows from the discussion in \cite{basu2020complexity}, that all branch-and-bound trees for this instance have $2^m $ leaves, i.e., at least $2^{m +1} - 1$ nodes.

-We note that the result of Theorem~\ref{thm:vc_fpt} matches the classic upper bound using bounded search trees; see Theorem 3.8 of \cite{cygan2015parameterized}.
+We note that the result of Theorem~\ref{thm:vc_fpt} matches the guarantee of the classic parameterized-complexity algorithm that uses bounded search trees tailored to this problem; see Theorem 3.8 of \cite{cygan2015parameterized}.

 We present the proof of Theorem~\ref{thm:vc_fpt} in Section \ref{sec:fpt}.

 \paragraph{Strong branching and persistency.}

 Nemhauser and Trotter~\cite{nemhauser1975vertex} prove the following property regarding the LP relaxation of vertex cover. \begin{fact}[Persistency; Theorem 2 of \cite{nemhauser1975vertex}] Let $\I$ be an instance of vertex cover, $\hat{x}$ be an optimal solution of $L(\I)$ and $I$ be the set of variables on which $\hat{x}$ is integer (i.e. $I = \{j : \hat{x}_j \in \{0,1\} \}$).
 Then, there exists an optimal solution $\hat{y}$ to $\I$ such that $\hat{y}$ agrees with $\hat{x}$ on all of its integer components (i.e. $\hat{y}_j = \hat{x}_j$ for all $j \in I$). \end{fact}